imbus/robotframework-libdoc2testbench/README.md

 By using a second positional argument you can additionally specify the output filename:

 	Libdoc2TestBench <LIBRARY or *.robot or *.py> <output.zip>

-The generated zip-file can be imported via the "Import Project..." command in the Project Management view of the imbus TestBench.
+The generated zip-file can be imported via the `Import Project...` command in the Project Management view of the imbus TestBench.

 ___